» Church Interiors «

 Built in the middle of the 14th century, this is the oldest church in Vilnius.
 After severe damage in World War II, it was restored from 1948 to 1957.
 Today it serves the Russian Orthodox community as a church.

 Roman Catholic Dome San Salvatore in Cefalu (Sicily)

+Under Roger II. construction began in 1131.
+The last major additions were made in 1471.
 The mosaic in the apse, created from 1148 onwards by Byzantine artists from Constantinople, is the central eye-catcher inside.
+UNESCO World Heritage.

 Peterskirche in Lindau (Bavaria)